DaemonOverlord/Fluid/README.md

 Fluid is a flexible, all-in-one SDK for Everybody Edits made with the programmer in mind.

 ###Install
+If you're using visual studio, you can install via nuget.
 ```
 PM> Install-Package Fluid
 ```